microsoft/yardl/docs/docs.md

 ## Protocol Schema Reference

 A protocol's schema is embedded in a JSON format in both the HDF5 and binary formats.
-This format is informally described here.
+This JSON format is informally described here.

 > **Warning**<br>
 > We might make breaking changes to this format before V1.

 The JSON schema is meant to be compact and therefore it does not contain of the comments that may be in the Yardl, nor does it contain computed fields, since those are not needed for deserialization.
+We chose JSON because it can be easily parsed at runtime during deserialization but also easily read.

 ### References to Primitive Types